Swarcliffe: Churches

 St Luke's Church is in the parish of Seacroft and part of the Seacroft Team Ministry, a group of Anglican churches in Seacroft, Whinmoor and Swarcliffe.
 The parish is in the Diocese of Ripon and Leeds.
-Funds to build the church were provided by the Lilley family, who were connected with the Samuel Smith Brewery in Tadcaster.
+Funds to build the church were provided by the Lilley family, who were connected with the Samuel Smith Old Brewery in Tadcaster.
 The church was designed by M. J. Farmer and built in 1963, with stone taken from Ripon Cathedral being used to support the altar.
 Swarcliffe Baptist Church, opposite Swarcliffe Primary School and Nursery, was used as a classroom when the school suffered from overcrowding.
 Stanks Methodist Church on Barwick Road was opened on 23 February 1869 by Primitive Methodists, but the building was closed and the congregation disbanded in 2007.

-St. Gregory's Roman Catholic Church (Swarcliffe Drive, opposite Southwood Gate), formally called St. Gregory the Great Church, is in the Roman Catholic Diocese of Leeds.
-The land on which it stands was bought in 1954, but before building work started, mass was held in the priest's council house, with confessions taken through the dining hatch of the kitchen.
-The first church on the site, a simple red brick hall opened on 11 October 1956, is now occupied by St Gregory's Social Club.
+St Gregory's Catholic Church (Swarcliffe Drive, opposite Southwood Gate), formally called St Gregory the Great Church, is in the Catholic Diocese of Leeds.
+The land on which it stands was bought in 1954, but before building work started, Mass was held in the priest's council house, with confessions taken through the dining hatch of the kitchen.
+The first church on the site, a red brick hall opened on 11 October 1956, is now occupied by St Gregory's Social Club.
 On 12 March 1970, an octagonal church of modern design, by A. G. Pritchard Son & Partners, was opened next to the original church.
-It has simple bench seating for 335 worshippers.
+It has simple bench seating for 335 worshippers, and stained glass windows designed by Jerzy Faczynski and a ceramic relief by Adam Kossowski.
 St Gregory's Social Club hosts meetings of the Swarcliffe and Stanks' Residents and Tenants' Association.